 Although it’s tempting to think humans are getting “dumber” with smartphones, research doesn’t support this.
 Yes, technology has changed how we interact with information.
 At the same time, our ability to pay attention remains constant.

-The truth about attention spans
+The truth about limited attention

 There is a myth floating around the internet that humans have worse attention spans than goldfish.
 BBC Health investigated this claim and found it to be a statistical farce.

 In reality, humans are as capable now of learning information as we always have been.
 What has changed with the advent of smartphones is our distractibility.
 We are more distracted than ever: pings, dings, and notifications make it easy for us to lose focus on any one task.

 The question is not, “have our attention spans changed or reduced?”
 The question is, “can we learn to pay attention despite distraction?”

 Have smartphones changed the way we learn?

 Educational research shows that humans learn best when they can connect their current schemata (ideas) with new schemata (ideas).
 This process is called activating background knowledge.
 People also learn and comprehend best when they:

 - Repeat information at an increased frequency over time (spaced repetition)